 The 126-credit Bachelor of Science degree in Environmental Science emphasizes the natural sciences coupled with mathematics, and supplemented by select social sciences.
 The interdisciplinary program allows students to examine the critical issues of climate change, pollution, and sustainability, while also developing the skills necessary to succeed in careers related to these fields.Back to top

-Admission requirements for the Bachelor of Arts and Bachelor of Science degrees in Environmental Studies are identical to those currently outlined for admission to a four-year degree in the College of Liberal Arts and Sciences at St. John’s.
-Back to top
+Admission requirements for the Bachelor of Science degree in Environmental Science are identical to those currently outlined for admission to a four-year degree in St. John’s College of Liberal Arts and Sciences.
+For more information about admission to this and other undergraduate programs at St. John’s University, please visit Undergraduate Admission.

 Admisison Office - Queens Campus